LRTME/FreeCad2KiCad/Notes/FC/FC Connection Handler.md

 *QObject - Thread*

 Infinite loop for listening for incoming messages on socket.
-When message is received, emit one of three signals:
+When message is received, emit one of four signals:
 - pcb
 - diff
 - !DIS (this is disconnect request)
+- hash

 Pcb and Diff are "returned" to main thread as emmited signals.
 This automatically calls drawer and updater in a new thread